SkiFire13/master-thesis/chapters/background/1-lattices.typ

   The least fixpoint of $f$, written $lfp f$, is the bottom element of such lattice, while the greatest fixpoint of $f$, written $gfp f$, is the top element.
 ]

 Kleene iteration @kleene also gives us a constructive way to obtain a least or greatest fixpoint by repeatedly iterating a function starting from respectively the bottom or top element of the lattice.
 In its most general form it may require a transfinite iteration, though with some stronger hypothesis it can be relaxed to a regular, possibly infinite, iteration, for example by requiring the function to be continuous instead of just monotone.
-In our case we can limit ourselves to finite lattices, in which case kleene iteration can be shown to require only a finite amount of steps.
+In our case we can limit ourselves to finite lattices, in which case Kleene iteration can be shown to require only a finite amount of steps.

-It should be noted however that it may not be efficient enough to compute a fixpoint in such a way, because it may require too many iterations (potentially an infinite amount in case of non-finite lattices) or because representing the actual solution may take too much space, and we are interested only in some specific characteristics of it.
+It should be noted however that it may not be efficient enough to compute a fixpoint in such a way, because it may require too many iterations (potentially an infinite amount in case of non-finite lattices) or because computing and representing the full solution may require too much space, and we are interested only in some specific characteristics of it.

 #theorem[Kleene iteration @kleene for finite lattices][
   Let $(X, sub)$ be a finite lattice and $f: X -> X$ a monotone function.
 Consider the ascending chain $bot sub f(bot) sub f(f(bot)) sub dots.h.c sub f^n (bot) sub dots.h.c$, it converges to $lfp f$ in a finite amount of steps, that is there exists a $k$ such that $lfp f = f^k (bot)$.
 Similarly $gfp f = f^k (top)$ for some $k$.